§ 17.260.040 CULVER CREST/HILLSIDES OVERLAY (-CC).

 A. Purpose.
-The purpose of establishing the Residential Hillsides Overlay (-RH) is to provide area-specific zoning regulations necessary for the incremental improvement and sustainable development of hillside neighborhoods in Culver City.
+The purpose of establishing the Culver Crest/Hillsides (-CC) is to provide the zoning regulations necessary for the sustainable development of hillside neighborhoods in Culver City.

 B. Allowable land uses and permit requirements.
 Allowable land uses and required permits shall be established by the applicable underlying zone.

 C. Definitions.
-The following definitions will relate to residential zoned property in the-RH Overlay:
+The following definitions will relate to residential zoned property in the -CC Overlay:

 D. Development requirements.
-Development requirements shall be regulated by Table 2-12 (Residential Hillsides Overlay Development Standards).
-Wherever the-RH Overlay zone is silent on a matter, the corresponding regulation of the underlying zone shall apply.
+Development requirements shall be regulated by Table 2-12.
+Wherever the -CC Overlay zone is silent on a matter, the corresponding regulation of the underlying zone shall apply.

 Table 2-12